Airway Obstruction: Prevention

 Infants and sleeping

 The medical community recommends placing infants on their backs in their cribs to reduce the risk of sudden infant death syndrome (SIDS).
 Placing infants on their backs may also reduce the chance of choking, as infants may have a difficult time lifting their heads at first, if they are face down.
-The crib should adhere to national safety standards, with a firm, flat mattress.
+The crib should be made according to national safety standards, with a firm, flat mattress.
 Parents should avoid putting soft bedding, toys, and other soft products, pillows, and comforters in the crib with an infant.

 Reducing the risk for sudden infant death syndrome (SIDS) and other sleep-related deaths